 Next will be Olympic National Park, on the Pacific coastline.

-Spend some time exploring the Hoh Rainforest, one of the country’s few rainforests, search for tide pools at Rialto Beach, and enjoy the views from Hurricane Hill.
+When planning your Olympic National Park itinerary, make sure to leave room for some time exploring the Hoh Rainforest, one of the country’s few rainforests, time to search for tide pools at Rialto Beach, and time to enjoy the views from Hurricane Hill.

 Before heading off to the final national park, make a stop in Seattle for some seafood and explore Pike Place Market and highlights like the Space Needle.